 Before you talk to a contractor, think carefully about the work you want done.
 Write down exactly what you want the contractor to do.

 Talk with family, friends and neighbors who have used contractors.
-Find out if they were satisfied with the work, the price, and the time it took to complete the job.
+Find out if they were satisfied with the work, the price and the time it took to complete the job.
 Ask if they would use that contractor again.
-Local hardware and home improvement stores can often make recommendations or give you the name of someone they respect.
+Also, staff at a local hardware or home improvement store can often make recommendations.
 Beware of the stranger who shows up at your house unannounced and says he can give you a good price because he has leftover materials from another job.
 This is rarely a good choice and could be a scam.
+(Visit aarp.org/fraudwatch for more about protecting yourself from scammers.)

 Once you have a list of names, do some research on them.
 The Better Business Bureau can help you find out if there have been any complaints filed against a contractor or their company.
 It is also a good idea to see if the contractor you are interested in is licensed in your state.
 Although licensing doesn’t guarantee reliability, it’s a minimum qualification a contractor should have.